Three years ago, Financial Samurai wrote a great post to help us make sense of our exposure to risky assets versus how much pain we can endure.

 Your maximum equity exposure is = (7000 x 18)/0.40 = $315,000.

-We could layer this with what Morgan Housel illustrated in my previous article on how much you would invest, at different market falls.
-The data, is based on developed markets.
+We could layer this with what Morgan Housel illustrated in my previous article on how much you would invest, in different market falls.
+The data is based on developed markets.
 And if you are afraid of a more than 20% fall, it happens once every 3.5 years and typically lasts 10 months.

 So if this is the average, to cushion this, your maximum equity exposure is (7000 x 18)/0.20 = $630,000.
 This is more than your current portfolio, so it also means you can be rather fully vested, to cushion greater than 20% fall.